plasticmacaroni/bg3-missables/checklist.md

 - ::missable::Protect [two](https://bg3.wiki/wiki/Rugan) [people](https://bg3.wiki/wiki/Olly) being attacked by furries to start the [missing shipment](https://bg3.wiki/wiki/Find_the_Missing_Shipment) quest (if you encounter them and long rest without saving them, they'll permanently die)
 # The Risen Road (Toll House)
 # Blighted Village
-- ::item_story:: The first opportunity to find a missable [item](https://bg3.wiki/wiki/Bloody%20Amulet).
+- ::item_story:: The first opportunity to find the [Bloody Amulet](https://bg3.wiki/wiki/Bloody%20Amulet).
 It is not recommended to obtain this.
 - ::missable::Find two new friends [next to a dead man](https://bg3.wiki/wiki/Edowin) (if you don't interact in time they'll leave)
   - Consume what lies in the dwarf's noggin
   - Combine the [shaft](https://bg3.wiki/wiki/Shaft_of_a_Broken_Spear) he has on his person with [an item from the nearby cave](https://bg3.wiki/wiki/Head_of_a_Broken_Spear) to create [a powerful item](https://bg3.wiki/wiki/Vision_of_the_Absolute)